Qblocks/QLLMInfer/README.md

 """
 # Here is a example for a prompt structure with a placeholder for the user input for instruction fine-tuning task
 # In above prompt user input_prompt is inserted into the {input_prompt} placeholder
+load_in_8bit = False # Set this to True to fit larger models into GPU memory sacrificing some speed.

 ```
 More examples can be seen at [./config_examples/](./config_examples)